-Notice is hereby given that the Annual Meeting of Stockholders of Revlon, Inc., a Delaware corporation (the "Company"), will be held at 10:00 a.m., local time, on Friday, June 1, 2001, at the Company's Research Center, 2121 Route 27, Edison, New Jersey 08818, for the following purposes:
+Notice is hereby given that the 2002 Annual Meeting of Stockholders of Revlon, Inc., a Delaware corporation (the "Company"), will be held at 10:00 a.m., local time, on Friday, May 31, 2002, at the Company's Research Center, 2121 Route 27, Edison, New Jersey 08818, for the following purposes:

-- 1. To elect the following persons as members of the Board of Directors of the Company to serve until the next Annual Meeting and until such directors' successors are elected and shall have qualified: Ronald O. Perelman, Donald G. Drapkin, Meyer Feldberg, Howard Gittis, Vernon E. Jordan, Jr., Edward J. Landau, Jerry W. Levin, Jeffrey M. Nugent, Linda Gosden Robinson, Terry Semel and Martha Stewart. - 2.
-To ratify the selection of KPMG LLP as the Company's independent auditors for 2001. - 3.
-To consider and approve the Revlon, Inc. Third Amended and Restated 1996 Stock Plan. - 4.
-To transact such other business as may properly come before the $\mbox{\sc Annual}$ $\mbox{\sc Meeting}.$
+- 1. To elect the following persons as members of the Board of Directors of the Company to serve until the next Annual Meeting and until such directors' successors are elected and shall have been qualified: Ronald O. Perelman, Donald G. Drapkin, Meyer Feldberg, Howard Gittis, Vernon E. Jordan, Jr., Edward J. Landau, Linda Gosden Robinson, Terry Semel, Jack L. Stahl and Martha Stewart - 2.
+To ratify the selection of KPMG LLP as the Company's independent auditors for 2002. - 3.
+To consider and approve the convertibility of the Company's 4,333 shares of Series B Preferred Stock into 433,333 shares of the Company's Class A Common Stock. - 4.
+To consider and approve the Revlon, Inc. Fourth Amended and Restated 1996 Stock Plan. - 5.
+To act upon a stockholder proposal, if presented at the 2002 Annual Meeting, that requests the Company implement a code of corporate conduct based upon the conventions of the International Labor Organization. - $\,$ 6.
+To transact such other business as may properly come before the Annual Meeting.

-A proxy statement describing the matters to be considered at the Annual Meeting is attached to this notice.
-Only stockholders of record at the close of business on April 12, 2001 (the "Record Date") are entitled to notice of, and to vote at, the Annual Meeting and at any adjournments thereof.
-For at least ten days prior to the Annual Meeting and also at the Annual Meeting, a list of stockholders entitled to vote at the Annual Meeting will be available for inspection during normal business hours at the Company's Research Center, 2121 Route 27, Edison, New Jersey 08818.
-Such list will also be available for at least ten days prior to the Annual Meeting for such inspection at the offices of the Company's Secretary at 625 Madison Avenue, 6th Floor, New York, New York 10022.
+A proxy statement describing the matters to be considered at the 2002 Annual Meeting is attached to this notice.
+Only stockholders of record at the close of business on April 2, 2002 (the "Record Date") are entitled to notice of, and to vote at, the 2002 Annual Meeting and at any adjournments thereof.
+For at least ten days prior to the 2002 Annual Meeting and also at the 2002 Annual Meeting, a list of stockholders entitled to vote at the 2002 Annual Meeting will be available for inspection during normal business hours at the Company's Research Center, 2121 Route 27, Edison, New Jersey 08818.
+Such list will also be available for at least ten days prior to the 2002 Annual Meeting for such inspection at the offices of the Company's Secretary at 625 Madison Avenue, 6th Floor, New York, New York 10022.

-To ensure that your vote will be counted, please complete, date, sign and return the enclosed proxy card promptly in the enclosed postage-paid envelope, whether or not you plan to attend the Annual Meeting.
+To ensure that your vote will be counted, please complete, date, sign and return the enclosed proxy card promptly in the enclosed postage-paid envelope, whether or not you plan to attend the 2002 Annual Meeting.